- Latin America

 Why did you decide to get TEFL certified and choose International TEFL Academy?

 I became TEFL certified because I wanted to be prepared as possible to teach English.
 I speak French as a second language and had studied basic Spanish so I understood what an intimidating thing learning a new language was.
-I chose International TEFL Academy due to the plethera of excellent reviews I read online.
+I chose International TEFL Academy due to the plethora of excellent reviews I read online.
 What really clinched it was their offer of lifetime support and information for their alumni.

 Which TEFL certification course did you take?